What is materiality? The AICPA definition of materiality changes

-In August 2018, the Financial Accounting Standards Board (FASB) amended its definition of materiality to be more consistent with the U.S. judicial system, the Public Company Oversight Board (PCAOB), and the Securities Exchange Commission (SEC).
+In August 2018, the Financial Accounting Standards Board (FASB) amended how they define materiality to be more consistent with the United States judicial system, the Public Company Oversight Board (PCAOB), and the Securities Exchange Commission (SEC).
 Yet, the ASB continued to maintain a definition of materiality that was converged with the one used by the International Accounting Standards Board (IASB).
-Now, the definition of materiality used in all financial statement audits in the United States will be converged with relevant U.S. standard-setting, regulatory, and judicial bodies.

 Misstatements, including omissions, are considered to be material if they individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users on the basis of the financial statements.